JohnPhm/ai201-project1-unofficial-guide-starter/README.md

 ---

 ## Domain
+The domain that my system covers would be the food choices around California State University, Fullerton.
+This knowledge is valuable as it provides students a quick way to easily view food choices around CSUF without the need to sift through various sources online.
 <!-- What topic or category of knowledge does your system cover?
      Why is this knowledge valuable, and why is it hard to find through official channels?
      Example: "Student reviews of CS professors at [university] — useful because official